 In practical applications, the EPC approach is best implemented with the help of a corresponding IT system.
 EPC systems define standardized processes, calculation methods and calculation standards along with a calculation logic to promote a uniform understanding of costs and ensure that it is possible to compare results.

-To access the free white paper, please complete the form on this page.
-We will then send you an email with the link to the white paper.
+To access the free white paper, please complete and submit the form on this page.
+The PDF will then open in your browser.